IIT-LAND/reval_clustering/paper.md

 compare clustering solutions obtained with different parameter settings, whereas internal criteria focus on quantities and features inherent to a grouping solution [@vazirgiannis2009].
 While a variety of software packages contain internal cluster validity methods and metrics, open-source software solutions to easily implement relative clustering techniques are lacking.
-Here we present the `reval` Python package (pronounced “reh-val”, like the word “revel”), that implements stability-based validation of clustering solutions to determine the number of clusters that best partitions the data, as described by Lange and colleagues [@lange2004].
+Here we present the `reval` Python package (pronounced “reh-val”, like the word “revel”) that implements stability-based validation of clustering solutions to determine the number of clusters that best partitions the data, as described by Lange and colleagues [@lange2004].